ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * The imputation classes group similar contributors together whilst providing a sufficient number of contributors within each class enabling a robust link calculation.
-* Matched pairs must comprise of clean, respondent non-zero data for both the target and predictive period.
+* Matched pairs must comprise of clean, respondent data for both the target and predictive period.

 ## 5.0 Method Input and Output